Best-ways-to-digitize-photos-feature

 How do I digitize a huge amount of photos?

-The easiest way to digitize a huge amount of old photos is by paying a digitization service to handle the job for you.
+The easiest way to digitize a large number of old photos is to pay a digitization service to handle the job for you.

 You can also buy a top-loading feed photo scanner to quickly drop in and scan all of your family photos.

-You can also break the task up and scan a few photos a day to handle hundreds of photos over a longer period of time.
+You can also break the task up and scan a batch of photos a day to handle hundreds of photos over a longer period of time.

 How do I digitize photos with an iPhone?